Today LEGO celebrates its 85th anniversary, more than eight decades and business is better than ever, but it’s not just kids stuff.

-Lego encourages you to think outside the box and find new ways to use what you have.
-Even if you don’t count yourself among the master builders Lego encourages the imagination.
-What is your vision for your brick bank or your little Lego Iron Man?
+LEGO encourages you to think outside the box and find new ways to use what you have.
+Even if you don’t count yourself among the master builders, LEGO encourages the imagination.
+What is your vision for your brick bank or your LEGO Iron Man base?
 Sometimes it is just enough to be proud of your creation, realize your vision and put it on display.
-Other times you want to get a little more creative, recreate your favorite scenes from a movie or make a little fun of them.
+Other times you want to get a little more creative, recreate your favourite scenes from a movie or make a little fun of them.
 There is really no wrong way to play or build for that matter.

 Maybe, with a little inspiration, you can rework one of LEGO’s predefined sets to make it more your own.
 LEGO designers have created a lot of great sets over the years and building them is fun but following the instructions is far from mandatory.
 These sets can be anything you want them to be with a little creative thinking.

 If you are really looking to get creative grab your self a pile of bricks and start putting them together.
 You can build whatever you can imagine from scratch but sometimes you will find you don’t have the bricks you need for what you had in mind.
 You may not have enough of one colour or you’re missing a wheel.

 That is when the real fun begins; you begin to get creative with your parts.
 How can you rework what you have and what solutions can you come up with?
 What this really means though is you are forced to let go of your prior preconceptions on what constitutes a race car, or aeroplane or anything for that matter.